 Millions viewed a mom's YouTube videos starring her adopted kids.
 She's now accused of abusing them.

-Hackney and her two adult sons, Logan and Ryan Hackney, were arrested last week, KPHO-TV reports.
-Machelle Hackney was booked on suspicion of molestation of a child, child abuse, unlawful imprisonment and child neglect, and the men were booked on suspicion of failing to report abuse of a minor.
+Hobson and her two adult sons, Logan and Ryan Hackney, were arrested last week, KPHO-TV reports.
+Hobson was booked on suspicion of molestation of a child, child abuse, unlawful imprisonment and child neglect, and the men were booked on suspicion of failing to report abuse of a minor.

 When police came to the family's house, they found one child in an unlocked closet who was only wearing a diaper, according to a police report.
 The other six children appeared to be malnourished.

-Note: Editor's note: An earlier version of this article referred to Machelle Hobson by a different name, which came from court records that have since been corrected.